Alfresco/gytheio/gytheio-transform-commons/README.md

 Overview
 ========

-Contains the basic definitions of `TransformationRequest` and `TransformationReply` objects and the transformation option objects to be sent to content transformers.
+Contains the basic definitions of the transformation option objects to be used by `ContentTransformerWorker`s.

 Note that classes brought from AlfrescoOne were kept as close to their originals as possible, primarily to aid in the marshalling process without having to make changes